revo23/Sigma-Rules-in-Splunk/README.md

 **Steps**

+1. Install Sigma Command Line Interface

-1. pip3 install sigma-cli
+pip3 install sigma-cli

-2. list plugins > splunk plugin (backend) is available (Sigma backends are the "drivers" of the Sigma conversion process, and implements the conversion capability that converts each Sigma rule file into a SIEM compatible query.)
+2. TO list all available backend plugins (Sigma backends are the "drivers" of the Sigma conversion process, and implements the conversion capability that converts each Sigma rule file into a SIEM compatible query.)

 sigma plugin list --plugin-type backend